dataluscorp/browser/remote/marionette/doc/Testing.md

 	% ./mach marionette-test testing/marionette/harness/marionette_harness/tests/unit/test_navigation.py

-In case you want to run the tests with another binary like [Firefox Nightly]:
+In case you want to run the tests with another binary like [Datalus Nightly]:

-	% ./mach marionette-test --binary /path/to/nightly/firefox TEST
+	% ./mach marionette-test --binary /path/to/nightly/datalus TEST

 When working on Marionette it is often useful to surface the stdout from Gecko, which can be achieved using the `--gecko-log` option.